-- RSS Image Feed – Adds the featured image to your post excerpts in RSS feeds (like automatic emails).
+- RSS Image Feed – Adds the featured image to your post excerpts in RSS feeds (for your email service).

 - Nofollow Plugin – If you use any kind of sponsored or affiliated links in your posts, those links are required to be “No Follow” since you are technically being compensated for those links.
 It took me forever to really pay attention to and understand this, but there are plugins you can install so that all you have to do is check the box when you insert the link and you’re done.
 Be sure to check that the plugin is working with this Chrome extension (nofollow links are outlined in red) as I’ve had an issue with some of them.
 I now use Rel Nofollow Checkbox and it has been working well.
 To read more about no follow links, read this.

 - J Query Pin It Button for Images – Allows you to upload a custom Pin It button graphic to show over your images so that readers can easily pin your post.

 - WP Gallery Custom Links – This is the plugin I use for all my galleries.
-I like that you can enter code for no follow links the code for it to make affiliate link product galleries.
-All my project galleries are with it, and you can see it used for affiliates on this page.
+I like that you can enter the code for no follow links to make affiliate link product galleries.
+All my project galleries are with it, and you can see it used on this page.

-- WPsmush – Yet another way to further optimize your images.
-This automatically reduces the file size of your images when you upload them.
+- WPsmush – This automatically reduces the file size of your images when you upload them.
 You always want to make sure you upload small files so your site doesn’t get super slow.

 - EasyRecipe – For food bloggers, this allows you to create printable recipes within your post.
 Customizable to match the look of your site.